prs021/ccdc/README.md

 # ccdc
 Algorithm developed for Continuous Change Detection and Classification (CCDC) of land cover using all available Landsat data.
+Please contact Zhe Zhu (zhe.zhu@ttu.edu) at Department of Geosciences, Texas Tech University if you have any questions.

 CCDC Software is  available online now!